 On a little manmade island off the coast of Connecticut sits a square-shaped lighthouse in the style of the French Second Empire.
 They built it in 1908 to supplement light to the New London Harbor.
 Instead of making it on the coast, they created an island just for it.
 Two wealthy local gentlemen influenced the architectural design.

-On Mississippi’s coast stands a beautiful white lighthouse.
+Deep in the South, on Mississippi’s coast, stands a beautiful white lighthouse.
 It’s not the tallest lighthouse.
 Nor does it sport a unique design.
 What makes this lighthouse so interesting is that it is smack dab in the middle of a four-lane highway!
 It became a symbol of the city’s resilience after it withstood Hurricane Katrina.
 At the very top, a camera catches a live feed for anyone interested.

 Sullivan’s Island Lighthouse